lip6/coriolis/katabatic/doc/Modifications.rst

 * The local ``slacken()`` methods are, in fact AutoSegment::makeTopologyDogLeg().

-* We now must be able to create AutoHorizontal/AutoContact whithout suppling the anchor AutoContacts.
+* We now must be able to create AutoHorizontal/AutoContact without suppling the anchor AutoContacts.
 Allows more supple building constructions.